 5 points - Vote his photos into the Style Gallery

 1 point - Post a comment on his photos

 When davidmartin414 reaches 200 Chic Points, he will be in the Style Council!

 Medical literature will show that stress has drastic effects on the human body, especially on the Gastrointestinal system.

 I am currently in medical school, and last year I went through a several month ordeal of constant stomach pain, bloating, nausea, and “the runs”.
 Desperate for answers, I went to my primary care physician.
 He explained that the stress i was enduring in school had led to what is called Irritable Bowel Syndrome.
 His recommendation was natural remedies including Flaxeed Oil, Probiotics (help calm your tummy by neutralizing the acidic secretions due to excess stress), and meditation.
 I am currently feeling great, and am constantly working keeping my stress to a minimum.

 Stress and lack of sleep are the ultimate evils for your stomach and bowels.
 Avoid these two at all costs!!!

 **If you have severe stomach pain, and notice that it gets worse when not eating, or you notice blood in your stools, you likely have a stomach ulcer caused by chronic stress—this requires medical intervention asap.

 Good luck and please keep us updated!!
-And play it cool, wipe that stress off you :-)posted over 2 years ago
+And play it cool, wipe that stress off you :-)posted about 3 years ago